hackforla/HomeUniteUs/.github/ISSUE_TEMPLATE/design-handoff-to-engineering.md

 ---

 ### 🧪 Known Edge Cases or Special Logic
-*Document unusual scenarios and custom business rules that require specific handling.
+*(Design/Product provide initial information, Engineering to add any technical cases)* *Document unusual scenarios and custom business rules that require specific handling.
 Include both the condition and expected behavior.*

 Highlight any non-obvious logic or conditional behaviors:
 - Conditional field rendering